IngmarBitter/defenders/md/Christ/Christ.Slides.3.DeathPenalSubstitutionBiblicalCase.md

 * Yom Kippur — the supreme **expiatory** (sin-guilt clearing) ritual, offered annually for the whole nation
 * "To cleanse you, that you may be clean from all your sins" — covering the full range, including serious sins the daily sacrifices could not address
-* One ritual, two goats (Lev 16:15–22): the slain goat's blood atones; the scapegoat driven into the desert symbolizes sin's removal
+* One ritual, two goats (Leviticus 16:15–22): the slain goat's blood atones; the scapegoat driven into the desert symbolizes sin's removal

 ---